ThomasVille/neural-network/README.md

  * Learns to detect malware based on n-gram analysis.
  * Takes only 20% of the given dataset to speed up the process.
  * Tries several NN parameters based on predefined ranges of values.
- * Creates a SVG image containing a ROC curve showing the efficiency of the NN for the different parameters.
+ * Creates an SVG image containing a ROC curve showing the efficiency of the NN for the different parameters.
  * Detects inconsistent parameters.
  * Parallel processing of the test cases.